 Hi,

 Throughout the world, every religion has its few very famous places of pilgrimage, which millions of pilgrims visit every day.
-In India, Maha-Shivratri fair is still running and therefore this post suits very well on this auspicious occasion.
+In India, the Maha-Shivratri fair is still running, and therefore this post suits very well on this auspicious occasion.

 Jwala ji (or JwalaMukhi) shrines a main eternally(since times immemorial) burning flame, which is the representation of the burning tongue of Sati(A form of Shakti/Parvati).

-I am not that much of a religious minded person, rather I aspire to be an spiritualist, but I am always curious to know everything.
+I am not that much of a religious-minded person; rather, I aspire to be a spiritualist, but I am always curious to know everything.

-I wanted to know, if the priests of the temples are really that much greedy to not return the money in case money was accidentally fallen into the money box.
+I wanted to know if the priests of the temples are really that greedy to not return the money in case money had accidentally fallen into the money box.

-I never saw that happening through my own eyes, so I will let that go, because it was just a movie, about an imaginary character from the other world, i.e. an alien, with whom happens some alien events!
+I never saw that happening through my own eyes, so I will let that go, because it was just a movie, about an imaginary character from the other world, i.e., an alien, with whom some alien events!

 Reaching the temple

-On 17th Feb, 2015, being a Shiva-Ratri day, it was a big celebration day for the Shiva followers, and because there are not many famous Shiva temples, around Hamirpur and Kangra, I expected a big crowd at Jwala ji.
-Deepak Patial, my batchmate at NIT Hamirpur was interested in going along, so we started on my motor bike at around 9:00 AM.
+On 17th Feb, 2015, being a Shiva-Ratri day, it was a big celebration day for the Shiva followers, and because there are not many famous Shiva temples around Hamirpur and Kangra, I expected a big crowd at Jwala Ji.
+Deepak Patial, my batchmate at NIT Hamirpur, was interested in going along, so we started on my motorcycle at around 9:00 AM.

-At the frontiers of the Nadaun town one can have a magnificent view of river Beas.
-At the upstream of the crossing bridge and downstream as well, they provide the boating services for the interested ones.
+At the frontiers of the Nadaun town, one can have a magnificent view of the river Beas.
+At the upstream of the crossing bridge and downstream as well, they provide boating services for those interested.

-We were lucky to find a short length line of people, so it took only ten minutes to get in and get out.
-A blue colored flame, which is said to be burning eternally, was enshrined on one of the walls of the top opened rectangular chamber below the floor surface.
+We were lucky to find a short line of people, so it took only ten minutes to get in and get out.
+A blue colored flame, which is said to be burning eternally, was enshrined on one of the walls of the top-opened rectangular chamber below the floor surface.

 In between the cave walls and the constructed walls there was sufficient floor space for one or two people to walk around the periphery of the flame pit.

-All people, ladies and gents followed the line alike, they waited in queue for their turn.
-Police was present inside the temple as well as outside of it at every place, so it was more convenient.
-Later the line grew to a length of more than 200 metres.
+All people followed the line alike, and they waited in line for their turn.
+Police were present inside the temple as well as outside of it at every place, so it was more convenient.
+Later, the line grew to a length of more than 200 metres.

-We crept along the periphery, witnessing some old inscriptions on the metal covered walls, and few other eternal burning flames on the cave walls.
-Finally temple priest would offer a tika, and we were out.
+The line moved at snail's pace along the periphery, giving me enough time to notice some old inscriptions on the metal-covered walls, and a few other eternal burning flames on the cave walls.

 Adjacent to the main temple, we located a metallic umbrella put inside a glass chamber(Image above), on the top was written " Umbrella offered by Akbar is here."

-It is being said that once Akbar, the great mughal emperor tried to extinguish the eternal burning flame, but he failed to do so.
+It is said that once Akbar, the great Mughal emperor, tried to extinguish the eternal burning flame, but he failed to do so.
 So he started to believe in the power of the goddess and offered a golden umbrella.

-The umbrella that I saw was not of gold, might be the original one had been kept safe somewhere.
+The umbrella I saw was not of gold; it might be that the original one, of gold, has been kept safe somewhere.

-spot gave a bird's eye view of the Jwalamukhi shrine and its adjacent temples.
-Please have a look on the photograph posted above.
+A spot gave a bird's eye view of the Jwalamukhi shrine and its adjacent temples.
+Please have a look at the photograph posted above.

-The right golden dome capps the chamber, where the main flame is shrined, and the left golden domed hall is 'Shayan Kaksh," the sleeping place of goddess.
+The right golden dome caps the chamber, where the main flame is shrined, and the left golden domed hall is 'Shayan Kaksh,' the sleeping place of the goddess.

 On the right of the Tara Devi temple was constructed a Navgrah Vatika containing the erected idols of the 9 planets from the Vedic Astrology, enclosed in a chamber hall .